Elements Testing - Why Sample Type Matters!

 Taking each element in turn, here's the rationale for the choice of sample type.

-Iodine – Urine is the best indicator of recent dietary iodine intake, as >90% is excreted in urine.
-Nearly all iodine related studies published by major health organizations and independent research groups have used urine iodine to determine deficiency and excess in populations and recent intake in individuals.
+Urine is the best indicator of recent dietary iodine intake, as >90% is excreted in the urine.
+Nearly all iodine related studies published by major health organisations and independent research groups have used urine iodine to determine deficiency and excess in populations and recent intake in individuals.
 Serum iodine is sometimes used in hospitals as a quick screen to detect acute exposure, but this is not common.

-Bromine – Urine is the best indicator of recent dietary bromine intake, as the majority is excreted in urine.
+Urine is the best indicator of recent dietary bromine intake, as the majority is excreted in the urine.

-Cadmium – Urinary cadmium is the best indicator of long term exposure to this toxic element.
-Cadmium is concentrated in the kidneys and urinary levels represent cumulative cadmium exposure over the long term (it has a 30 year half-life).
+Urinary cadmium is the best indicator of long term exposure to this toxic element.
+Cadmium is concentrated in the kidneys and urinary levels represent cumulative cadmium exposure over the long term (it has a 30-year half-life).
 Whole blood cadmium levels reflect recent exposure within the last 50 days.
 Only about 0.01-0.02% of the total body cadmium burden is excreted every day because it accumulates primarily in the kidneys.
-Serum is a poor indicator of exposure because cadmium in the bloodstream binds to red blood cells, with erythrocyte concentrations 20 times higher than serum.
+The serum is a poor indicator of exposure because cadmium in the bloodstream binds to red blood cells, with erythrocyte concentrations 20 times higher than serum.

-Mercury – Urinary mercury is the best indicator of inorganic and elemental mercury exposure and kidney burden.
-Whole blood is the best indicator of organic (methyl or ethyl) mercury exposure with 70-95% bound to hemoglobin in red blood cells and a half-life of around 50 days.
+Urinary mercury is the best indicator of inorganic and elemental mercury exposure and kidney burden.
+Whole blood is the best indicator of organic (methyl or ethyl) mercury exposure with 70-95% bound to haemoglobin in red blood cells and a half-life of around 50 days.
 Serum should not be used for mercury analysis.

 - A patient regularly eats mercury-contaminated fish.
 Testing would potentially show low urinary and serum mercury, while whole blood tests would be high for mercury.
 This is because a majority of the mercury in fish tissue is methylmercury which can only be detected in whole blood samples.